 The valuation was based upon statistical data, furnished by your Executive Director concerning Retirement System benefits, financial transactions, and individual members, terminated members, retirants and beneficiaries.
-Data was checked for internal and year-to-year consistency, but was not otherwise audited.
+Data was checked for internal and year-to-year consistency, but was not audited.
+We are not responsible for the accuracy or completeness of the information provided by the City.

-Board of Trustees April 5, 2016 Page 2
+Board of Trustees May 4, 2017 Page 2